JCSMP Best Practices

 Tuning Guidelines for Guaranteed Messaging

-Reductions in the rate at which clients receive messages can occur when a high volume of Guaranteed messages (particularly when they are large messages) is received over many Flows.
-In this situation, the number of Flows used and the Guaranteed window size used for each Flow affects the buffer usage of the per‑client priority queues that the event broker uses for Guaranteed messages.
+Reductions in the rate at which clients receive messages can occur when a high volume of Guaranteed messages (particularly when they are large messages) is received over many flows.
+In this situation, the number of flows used and the Guaranteed window size used for each flow affects the buffer usage of the per‑client priority queues that the event broker uses for Guaranteed messages.
 These queues, called the G-1 queues, hold Guaranteed messages for the clients that are waiting for delivery out of the event broker, or have been sent but are waiting for acknowledgment from the clients.

 Each G-1 queue is allocated a maximum depth buffer.
 This maximum depth is measured in work units, whereby a work unit represents 2,048 bytes of a message.
 (By default, each G-1 queue is given a maximum depth of 20,000 work units.)

-To address slow Guaranteed message delivery rates caused by high demands on the buffer allocated by G-1 queues, you should reduce the Guaranteed message window size used for each Flow and, when possible, reduce the number of Flows used.
+To address slow Guaranteed message delivery rates caused by high demands on the buffer allocated by G-1 queues, you should reduce the Guaranteed message window size used for each flow and, when possible, reduce the number of flows used.

-If it's not possible to reduce the Guaranteed message window size, or the number of flows, you can also effectively increase the G-1 queue size by adjusting the min-msg-burst size used by the event broker.
+If it's not possible to reduce the Guaranteed message window size, or the number of flows, you can also effectively increase the G-1 queue size by adjusting the min-msg-burst

 Reapply Subscriptions

 If enabled, the API maintains a local cache of subscriptions and reapplies them when the subscriber connection is reestablished.
-Reapply Subscriptions will only apply direct topic subscriptions upon a Session reconnect.
+Reapply subscriptions will only apply direct topic subscriptions upon a session reconnect.
 It will not reapply topic subscriptions on durable and non-durable endpoints.

 Number of Flows and Guaranteed Message Window Size

-Consider, for example, a client using Flows with a window size of 255 to bind to 10 Queues, and the Guaranteed messages from those Queues have an average size of 20kB.
-In this scenario, the Flow configuration for the client is not appropriately sized, as the client’s maximum buffer usage (approximately 24,902 work units) exceeds that offered by the event broker (20,000 work units).
-However, if the Flows are reconfigured with a window size of 25, then the client’s maximum buffer usage will fall within an acceptable range (approximately 2,441 work units).
+Consider, for example, a client using flows with a window size of 255 to bind to 10 queues, and the Guaranteed messages from those queues have an average size of 20kB.
+In this scenario, the flow configuration for the client is not appropriately sized, as the client’s maximum buffer usage (approximately 24,902 work units) exceeds that offered by the event broker (20,000 work units).
+However, if the flows are reconfigured with a window size of 25, then the client’s maximum buffer usage will fall within an acceptable range (approximately 2,441 work units).

 Work units are fixed size buffers on the event broker that are used to process messages according to set queue depths.
 A work unit represents 2,048 bytes of a message.

-If you are using JCSMP, you also need to tune the size of the Java consumer notification dispatcher queue so that it is large enough to buffer the maximum number of notifications that can be generated by all consumer flows (Guaranteed message flows as well as direct consumers) contained in all Sessions in a Context.
+If you are using JCSMP, you also need to tune the size of the Java consumer notification dispatcher queue so that it is large enough to buffer the maximum number of notifications that can be generated by all consumer flows (Guaranteed message flows as well as direct consumers) contained in all sessions in a context.

 Where:

-FCL is the default consumer Flow congestion limit.
+is the default consumer flow congestion limit.

 Minimum Message Burst Size

-If you can't reduce the number of Flows, or the Guaranteed Message window size, you can adjust the size of the G-1 queue.
+If you can't reduce the number of flows, or the Guaranteed message window size, you can adjust the size of the G-1 queue.
 The simplest way to increase the queue is to adjust the min-msg-burst size.
 The min-msg-burst size specifies the number of messages that are always allowed entry into the queue.
 The min‑msg‑burst size is set on a per-client basis through client profiles.

-Under normal operating conditions it's not necessary to change the default min‑msg-burst value for the G-1 queue.
-However, in situations where a client is consuming messages from multiple endpoints, it's important that the min‑msg‑burst size for the G-1 queue is at least equal to the sum of all of the Guaranteed message window sizes used for the Flows that the client consumes messages from.
-For example, if the client connects to 1,000 endpoints, and the Flows have a window size of 50, then the min-msg-burst size should be set to 50,000 or more.
+size for the G-1 queue is at least equal to the sum of all of the Guaranteed message window sizes used for the flows that the client consumes messages from.
+For example, if the client connects to 1,000 endpoints, and the flows have a window size of 50, then the min-msg-burst

-Tuning the min-msg-burst size in this manner ensures that the NAB holds enough messages to fill the client’s combined Guaranteed message window size when it comes online.
+size in this manner ensures that the NAB holds enough messages to fill the client’s combined Guaranteed message window size when it comes online.
 If there aren't enough messages held, messages that aren't delivered to the client can be discarded, then another delivery attempt is required.
 This process of discarding, then resending messages results in a slow recovery for a slow subscriber (that is, a client that doesn't consume messages at a quick rate).

-For information on how to set the min-msg-burst size, refer to Configuring Egress Per-Client Priority Queues.
+For information on how to set the min-msg-burst

 Basic Rules